 “Visitors experience a living and breathing crystal factory tour,” says David McCoy.
 “People can go behind the scenes and witness every stage of production, from the initial design stage and blowing right up to the final engraving of the piece.
 On completion of the tour, they then experience over 12,000 square feet of crystal heaven in the opulent retail store, which houses the largest retail showcase of Waterford Crystal in the world.”

 Waterford’s history is that of a Viking settlement that grew to become the first city in Ireland.
 Its people continue to live in the shadow of its ancient walls today.
-They still benefit from one of the premier ports in the country and some practice trades, such as glassmaking, that have been perfected here over the centuries.
-The past has always been tightly woven into the present in Waterford, but in this landmark year of 2014, it’s come truly to life.
+They still benefit from one of the premier ports in the country and some practice trades, such as glassmaking, have been perfected here over the centuries.

 Outside of Waterford City